MauroZn/sci-kit-london-house-prices-2025/README.md

 ### Filter recent years (Only for Test Purpose)
 ```
-# Temporary adjustment to get only 2023 to 2024 data so it will take less to do the training
 cleaned_final_df = cleaned_final_df[cleaned_final_df['year'].between(2023, 2024)]
 ```
+Temporary adjustment to get only 2023 to 2024 data so it will take less to do the training.

 <a id="code-3"></a>
 ### 3. Define Features and Targets